 (last updated: July 2021)

-Paphos ZOO is just around the corner from where I live and despite visiting a few times, I have been a little hesitant adding it here.
+Paphos ZOO is just around the corner from where I live and despite visiting a few times, I have been a little hesitant to add it here.

 I’ve seen pretty impressive ZOOs in different countries where the animals are free to roam around.
 The animals have a lot more freedom if we forget the fact that they live in captivity.